mengliu1998/DeeperGNN/README.md

-# DeeperGNN
+# Towards Deeper Graph Neural Networks
-This is an official implementation of "Towards Deeper Graph Neural Networks" [KDD2020]
+This repository is an official implementation of DAGNN in "Towards Deeper Graph Neural Networks" (KDD2020).